elastic/examples/kibana_nyc_restaurants/README.md

   ### Download & Ingest Data

   You have 2 options to index the data into Elasticsearch.
 You can either use the Elasticsearch [snapshot and restore](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html) API to directly restore the `nyc_restaurants` index from a snapshot.
-OR, you can download the raw data from the data.cityofnewyork.us website and then use the scripts in the [Scripts - Python](https://github.com/elastic/examples/tree/master/kibana_nyc_restaurants/Scripts-Python) folder to process the raw files and index the data.
+OR, you can download the raw data from the data.cityofnewyork.us website and then use the scripts in the [Scripts-Python](https://github.com/elastic/examples/tree/master/kibana_nyc_restaurants/Scripts-Python) folder to process the raw files and index the data.

   #### Option 1.
 Load data by restoring index snapshot
   (Learn more about snapshot / restore [here](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/modules-snapshots.html) )